AI in Recruitment: 7 Interesting Applications

 While AI is set to play a big role in recruiting in the coming years, only 14% talent acquisition professionals are worried about AI taking away their jobs.
 They don't need to though.

-AI will automated the structured, menial tasks.
+AI will automate the structured, menial tasks.
 The core of the recruiting profession is the one that requires a human touch, and AI frees up their time to focus on what matters.

 Here's what AI can't replace: